 Some homeowners don’t think that standing water in the yard is a big deal.
 After all, it’s only temporary, right?
 It’ll get evaporated by the sun soon or soak into the soil.

 The truth is that standing pools of stagnant water in your yard can lead to significant issues.
 They can become breeding grounds for mosquitos and other pests.
 They can drown and suffocate plants, leaving you with brown patches on your lawn and dead flowers.
 Fortunately, if your landscaping is prone to puddles, there are solutions available.

-Usually the solution to a standing water issue involves improving drainage in your yard.
-However, the issue can sometimes be caused by a leak in your irrigation lines.
+The way to get rid of standing water in your yard involves either improving drainage in your yard or fixing a leak in your irrigation lines.
 That’s why, if you have a problem with standing water in your yard, it’s important to call a technician who is knowledgeable about both drainage and sprinkler repair.
 When you call Andy’s Sprinkler, Drainage, & Lighting, here are some of the steps we may follow to get rid of standing water in your yard:

 Pulling weeds, adding fertilizer, pruning, mowing — these are all steps that people take to keep their yards healthy and looking beautiful.
 Some yards need an additional step, however: improving drainage.